unixpickle/graphalicious/docs/CHUNK_VIEW.md

 A *ChunkView* may emit the following events:

- * redraw() - request a redraw for a *ChunkView*-specific reason.
-This will most likely be due to a color change or some other theme change.
-It is not necessary&mdash;and not recommended&mdash;to manually request a redraw from within a chunk mutation handler such as *deletionBefore*.
  * animationFrame(progress) - request a redraw because an animation is running.
 This includes a progress parameter which is a number between 0 (just started) and 1 (ending) which indicates how "done" the animation is.
  * animationEnd() - an animation has ended.